leifj/academia-category/academia-entity-category.md

 1. the institution is dedicated to education and research and which grants academic degrees at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognised academic degree levels.
 2. the institution is a research library or archive.
 3. the institution is primarily dedicated to conducting research.
-4. the institution is a teaching hospital.
+4. the institution is a teaching hospital working with health professionals studying at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognised academic degree levels .
 5. the institution is explicitly denoted as an academic institution by a government entity in the jurisdiction where the claim of being an academic institution is made.

 Note that the funding mechanism (private, public or mixed) is not a factor in the definition of an academic institution.
 For instance, privately funded research institutions are eligible for this entity category if they fulfil at least one of the criteria above.